mapeveri/muss/README.rst

 9. Infinite scroll for topics and comments.
 10. Notifications and email notifications.
 11. Notifications and comments in real time.
-12. Django-admin for moderation
+12. Django-admin for moderation.
 13. Support check user online.
-14. Support to English, Italian and Spanish languages.
+14. Support English, Italian and Spanish languages.
 15. API REST with django-rest-framework.
 16. Custom configuration css.
 17. Editor Markdown.
-18. Message for forums.
+18. Messages for forums.
 19. Suggested Topics in topic.
 20. Open and Close topic.
 21. Support to likes in topics and comments.